openradar/AMS_radar_in_the_cloud/course_outline.rst

 **08:30 - 09:00** `Arrival, introductions and setting up of environments`_::

-    Particpants will arrive at Amazon by 8:30 and will be shown to the tutorial room
+    Participants will arrive at Amazon by 8:30 and will be shown to the tutorial room

     Wifi will be set up and course materials distributed

 **09:00 - 10:00** `How to set up an instance in the Amazon Cloud`_::

     An introduction to the concepts of virtualization and Elastic Cloud Compute (EC2) instances

     Installation on the EC2 instance of software required for the tutorial